 Okay, now let’s talk about some strategies to help deal with moving forward and not letting these occasions open up those old feelings of pain, anger, anxiety or an emotional breakdown and turn them into happy memorable times.

-- Listen to happy, soothing, spiritual or religious music when feelings of unforgiveness starts to surface within you.
+- Listen to happy, soothing, spiritual or religious music when feelings of unforgiveness start to surface within you.

 - Think happy thoughts and find something fun to do.
 A hobby, an art project, a sport activity, go for a walk or run.

-- Practice mediation and/or pray of “Letting Go”.
+- Practice meditation and/or pray of “Letting Go”.